phpearth/stats/README.md

     `api_pages` - how many pages should the data collecting include.
 Large amount of data from the Facebook Graph API gets returned in multiple pages and Facebook group feed is sorted by updated topics.

     `urls:` - array of links which give extra points, format is array [link, points]

+    `offensive_words:` - array of words which give negative points, format is array [string, points]

 4. Run tests: